 Failed surgeries can create health risks for those who expected dramatic weight loss as a result of their procedures.
 Regardless of where patients had their surgeries performed, we can permanently restore them and bring relief.
 In fact, the OCC has become the leader in providing affordable solutions that create life-long solutions.

 For a number of reasons, a weight loss procedure can fail to allow the patient to reach his or her goals.
-Whether it is gastric banding (Lap Band/REALIZE bands), gastrectomy/gastric sleeves, gastroplasty (stomach stapling) or gastric bypass surgery, a failed procedure is both disappointing and a major health issue.
+Whether it is gastric banding (Lap Band/REALIZE bands), Sleeve gastrectomy/gastric sleeves, vertical gastroplasty (stomach stapling), gastric plication or gastric bypass surgery, a failed procedure is both disappointing and a major health issue.

 A failed weight loss procedure can be defined as one that has resulted in:

-Unfortunately, thousands of people need to be rescued from these situations.
-The good news is that the doctors at the Obesity Control Center® are world leaders in dealing with and correcting failed procedures performed by other surgeons.
+Unfortunately, thousands of people need to a safe and effective rescue program from these situations.
+The good news is that the doctors at the Obesity Control Center® are world leaders in dealing with and correcting failed procedures performed by other surgeons and other centers.

 The wonderful news is that through OCC you can experience a complete return to the health you anticipated and be back on the road to reaching your weight loss goals.
-Our 100% based fluoroscopic adjustment can detect problems and resolve them early on.
-When it comes to band repositioning, after a decade of experience we have developed an anti-slippage approach that can bring you peace of mind.
+We have two decades of experience with every type of failed procedure and have devised the specific approach to correct it.

 Don't leave a conversion procedure to chance.
 Rely on the world leaders who have the experience and the expertise to get you back on track.
 Lose weight, not hope.